life-itself/coco/cc201-practical-action/day-1.md

 Conscious coliving is a relatively novel term and we’re doing our bit to make it more mainstream and bust myths like the above.
 There is a way to go, but we’ll make it!

-It’s a common misconception that conscious coliving is about sharing everything and that you have to be a hippy (we cover all the myths in CC101), but this is far from the truth.
+It’s a common misconception that conscious coliving is about sharing everything and that you have to be a hippy (we cover all the myths in Conscious Coliving 101), but this is far from the truth.
 Let’s share some concrete examples of what conscious coliving might actually look like:

-1. A Cenobium of monks living in a remote mountain monastery in Thailand
+1. A group of monks living in a remote mountain monastery in Thailand

 2. 4 colleagues working different 9-5 jobs and sharing a flat in London